 Cellular transformation is the direct uptake and incorporation by the cell, right through its cell membrane, of exogenous genetic material from its surroundings.234 True cellular transformation only occurs naturally in bacteria…

 When DNA Makes Mistakes

 Mike Stratton, Director of the Institute, theorizes that alterations in the mutational rate of the genes could change the rate at which cancer occurs.
-He adds that “these two processes could contribute to ageing and their presence at a constant rate could predetermine the rate of ageing.”236
+He adds that “these two processes could contribute to aging and their presence at a constant rate could predetermine the rate of aging.”236

 By 1989, it was known that S. marcescens produces a DNA glycosylase gene that repairs these mutations in its own DNA.
 Uniquely, in experiments with E coli, a different species, it repaired the mutated DNA of the E coli.

 DNA glycosylases are a family of enzymes that repair damaged DNA throughout the cell cycle.
 They are found in all the taxonomic kingdoms but were first discovered in bacteria.
 Uracil-DNA glycosylase, now known to be the human version of the gene, was first isolated in E coli...

 In his role in Star Trek as the Rand Corporation’s newspaper boy, it may well have been the specter of S. marcescens that inspired Gene Roddenberry to write about the Borg; a hybrid race of man and machine that challenges man as the dominant expression of humanity itself.